Today marks the 40th anniversary of the landmark Roe vs Wade court case decision, which ensured a woman’s right to choose.

 The platforms have included language to limit, supersede, and overturn the Supreme Court’s decision, to deny a woman’s right to choose.
 And, despite voters’ clear mandate on the issue (polls show that 70% of Americans agree with the court decision, and voters sent a strong rebuke to 2012 anti-choice candidates), some of these policies are succeeding.

 Per Ms. Foundation, states with legislation that limits a woman’s right to choose have doubled in the past decade:

 Here in Oregon, we are no exception.
-Just six years ago, Oregonians fought to defeat an initiative that would require parental notification for minors (age 15 - 17), with no exception for rape, incest, or for teens in abusive homes.
+Just six years ago, Oregonians fought to defeat an initiative that would require parental notification for minors (age 15 – 17), with no exception for rape, incest, or for teens in abusive homes.
 And in 2012, two anti-choice initiatives circulated for the November ballot.
 Though they missed qualification, at least one of these initiatives has already been re-filed for the November 2014 ballot and aims to limit a woman’s right to choose.
-And, according to Planned Parenthood Advocates of Oregon, 75% of Oregon counties already have no abortion provider.
+Already, according to Planned Parenthood Advocates of Oregon, 75% of Oregon counties have no abortion provider.

 So while you take pause today to celebrate the freedoms brought with Roe v Wade, take an extra pause to prepare for what we must do to ensure our continued right to choose – because those rights are never simply won, but must be forever fought for.

 For more, check out the guest column from Planned Parenthood Executive Director Laura Terrill Patten that appeared in this morning’s Oregonian.